Base Models Know How to Reason, Thinking Models Learn When: Author Contributions

 \section{Author Contributions}

-CV did the conceptualization of the main research ideas, as well as engineering and research on the first iterations of the SAE taxonomy and on the many iterations of the hybrid model.
-IA did engineering and research on the evaluation metrics for the SAE taxonomy, the ablation studies for the hybrid model and significant writing for the latest iterations of the paper.
+CV did the conceptualization of the main research ideas, as well as engineering and research on the SAE taxonomy and on the many iterations of the hybrid model.
+CV also contributed to writing the paper.
+IA did engineering and research on the evaluation metrics for the SAE taxonomy, the hybrid model and significant writing for the paper.
 PT, AC and NN provided project advice and feedback.